matthaak/snow-runner/README.md

-Run ServiceNow Background Scripts on the command line using Node.
+Run ServiceNow Background Scripts using node on the command line.